quat1024/hoppers/NOTES.md

 Not "block entities"!
 This is MCP.

 Vanilla requires blocks to implement `BlockContainer` and implement the abstract method `createNewTileEntity` to make the tile entity.
-Forge seems to extend this; you can override `hasTileEntity` and create/return the tile entity in `createTileEntity`, both of which are now metadata-sensitive.
+Forge extends this; you can override `hasTileEntity` and make a new tile entity in `createTileEntity`, both of which are now metadata-sensitive.
 If you don't need to extend another base class, it doesn't hurt to extend BlockContainer, which also takes care of common utilities such as adding and removing the TileEntity when you place and break the block.

 To register the tileentity class itself, call `GameRegistry.registerTileEntity`.
 First param is the tile entity class, second param is a string which is the globally unique string ID of the tile entity.
 A zero-argument constructor on the TileEntity class is required for the reflective call in `TileEntity.createAndLoadEntity`.